 We offer additional support for learning by providing small group interventions.
-Some pupils will also be withdrawn from class each week for short times in order to access enhanced/targeted provision through individual programmes e.g core stability exercises, THRIVE.
+Some pupils will also be withdrawn from class each week for short times in order to access enhanced/targeted provision through individual programmes e.g core stability exercises, speech and language therapy, and THRIVE.
 Both EYFS and Key Stage 1 have at least one Teaching Assistant (TA) to support learners throughout the week.